XueshiQiao/FLEXLoader/Readme.md

 ## FLEX loader Tweak
-FLEX loader can dynamiclly load FLEX dynamic libarary (`FLEXDylib.dylib`) which was made from [FLEX](https://github.com/Flipboard/FLEX) by me, of course you can make yourself and replace it with yours.
+FLEX loader can dynamiclly load FLEX dynamic libarary (`FLEXDylib.dylib`) which was made from [FLEX](https://github.com/Flipboard/FLEX) by me, of course you can make yourself and replace it with yours(ref:[FLEXDynamicLibProject](https://github.com/qiaoxueshi/FLEXDynamicLibProject)).
 Configuration is via the FLEXLoader menu in Settings.app.

 This tweak is inspired by [RevealLoader](https://github.com/heardrwt/RevealLoader) and modified from RevealLoader.
 Reveal Loader dynamically loads libReveal.dylib (Reveal.app support) into iOS apps on jailbroken devices.